oisdk/site/posts/2015-08-24-generic-deque.markdown

 ---
 title: Using Protocols to Build a (very) Generic Deque
+tags: Swift
+description: An efficient doubly-ended queue in Swift
 ---

 (Download the playground to use the code and see the outputs)